spacetelescope/drizzlepac/CONTRIBUTING.rst

 to generate documentation, which is then hosted online on `readthedocs <https://readthedocs.org/>`__.

-You can access two versions of the documentation on the `DrizzlePac readthedocs website <https://readthedocs.org/projects/drizzlepac-pipeline/>`__ - the 'latest' version is whatever is currently on the main branch, and the 'stable' version is the last released version.
+You can access the documentation on the `DrizzlePac readthedocs website <https://readthedocs.org/projects/drizzlepac-pipeline/>`__ - the 'latest' version is whatever is currently on the main branch.
 If you successfully merge a PR with documentation changes, they will only appear on 'latest' until the next DrizzlePac release.